Don't miss out! AirPods Pro hit all-time low of $169 in Black Friday deal

-If you've been waiting for a great AirPods Pro deal this is your moment, this early Black Friday deal has them at their lowest price ever.
-Don't sleep on this deal as it will sell out and these are our favorite wireless earbuds right now.
+There have been a number of AirPods Pro deals already, but this Black Friday deal is by far the best we've seen on these active noise-canceling earbuds taking them to their lowest price ever.
+Don't sleep on this deal as there's no question it will sell out as the AirPods Pro are among the best wireless earbuds available today.

-Right now Costco members can get Apple AirPods Pro on sale for $169 , $80 off their normal retail price of $249.
-This is $30 lower than we've seen them previously and a steal for these awesome noise-canceling wireless earbuds.
-If you aren't a Costco member or the deal is sold out you can also find the AirPods Pro for $169 on Amazon, but the delivery window is 1-2 months out.
+Costco members can get Apple AirPods Pro on sale for $169 right now, that's $80 off their full retail price of $249 and $30 lower than we've seen them previously.
+Don't worry if you aren't a Costco member or you find they have sold out, you can also find the AirPods Pro for $169 on Amazon, but the delivery window says 1-2 months making them an iffy option if you are looking at them as a gift for the holidays.

 This marks the lowest price we've ever seen these Apple earbuds.
 It's also one of the best Black Friday headphone deals you can get right now.